Diversify and Disambiguate: Learning From Underspecified Data: Additional Experiments

 \paragraph{CelebA hyperparameter grid.} In \cref{fig:celeba_grid}, we show an additional hyperparameter grid for the CelebA dataset.
 This grid shows a strong corrleation between metrics with respect to hyperparameter choice, indicating that DivDis can be tuned using only labeled source data.

-\paragraph{Additional Grad-CAM plots on MNIST-CIFAR data.} In \cref{fig:gradcam_additional}, we show additional Grad-CAM plots for MNIST-CIFAR data, on $6$ more random datapoints from the source dataset.
+\paragraph{Additional Disambiguate experiments on MNIST-CIFAR data.} In \cref{fig:MC_target_labels}, we plot the accuracy of the head selected by the active and random querying strategies, when using different numbers of label queries.
+Notably, the active querying strategy successfully chooses the best head with even one label query.
+In \cref{fig:gradcam_additional}, we show additional Grad-CAM plots for MNIST-CIFAR data, on $6$ more random datapoints from the source dataset.
 Compared to the example given in the main text, these examples are just as informative in terms of which head is better.

 \paragraph{Effect of ratio.} We test various values between $0$ and $1$ for the regularizer loss \cref{eq:reg}, on the Waterbirds benchmark. \Cref{fig:ratio} shows that even using a ratio of $0.1$ yields close to $80\%$ worst-group accuracy, demonstrating that the performance of DivDis is not very sensitive to this hyperparameter.